-- Recently, the Office of the Provost created a part-time position, Director of Academic Community Engagement.
+- The Office of the Provost created a part-time position, Director of Academic Community Engagement.

 - In the last several years, additional leadership positions have been created—in the Office of Public Affairs and the College of Engineering, for example—to further support and coordinate community engagement.